NixOS/rfcs/rfcs/0114-nixos-code-of-conduct.md

 detract from a friendly, safe and welcoming environment for all.
 - Please be kind and courteous.
 There’s no need to be mean or rude.
 - Respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
-There is seldom a right answer.
+There is seldom a single right answer.
 - Please keep unstructured critique to a minimum.
 If you have solid ideas you want to experiment with, make a fork and see how it works.
 - We will exclude you from interaction if you insult, demean or harass anyone.